marksherriff/cs3240-f24-website/syllabus.md

   - Collaborating on code with team members
   - Committing working, meaningful code to the project on the main branch that makes it to the final version of the system (e.g. coding a feature of the system, not just fixing deployment issues or adding test cases)
 * Students who do not fully participate in the project per the information above will have XP _removed_ from various team-related scores, including the sprint scores, final team project score, and team evaluation score.
 We do this because if the student did not fully participate, then that XP was not properly assigned because they gained no experience through the work.
 Removing XP will be represented as a negative team evaluation score in our system so as to make the penalty clear to the staff and student.
+* _Failure to participate in the team project can result in automatically failing the course, regardless of other assessment scores._

+### Reassessment Policy

+You may request a reassessment of any graded work in this course, subject to the following conditions:

+- Students may only request the reassessment of returned coursework in writing via Gradescope.
+A verbal appeal is not appropriate and will not be accepted nor will requests made through other methods (e.g. email, office hours, etc.).
+If a follow up is necessary, we will reach out to you to come to office hours to provide additional information.
+All reassessment requests will be handled by the instructors (except for programming assessments, such as Django Practice).
+- Reassessment requests will open 24 hours after grades are released and will close 7 days after a grade has been released.
+- Students must provide a written rationale for requesting reassessment, with specific reference to: the learning outcomes, assessment rubric, qualitative grade descriptors, and any feedback provided to you.
+- Reassessment requests that are based on feeling or hearsay rather than information indicated above will not be considered and no further reassessment may be made.
+Examples include: "I feel you graded this too harshly", "My friend did the same thing and got a better score", etc.
+- Students who submit an item for reassessment are advised that the entire work will may be reconsidered and that the result of the reassessment may be that the grade will increase, stay the same, or decrease accordingly.
+- Graded work may only be reassessed once -- you may not request reassessment a second time for the same item/problem and any changes to the grade made during reassessment will be final.

 ### Final Exam and Project Demos
 {: .no_toc }

 __Final Exam:__ The final exam in this course is an opportunity to show mastery of material that was previously missed on earlier quizzes.
 If a student has earned the maximum number of points on the three quizzes, they have a set of scores they are comfortable with, or if they already have an A in the course, the student does not (and should not) take the final exam.
 If a student wishes to take the final exam, they can earn back up to 100 XP total toward the available 300 XP from quizzes.
 We will create a custom final exam for each student based upon only the questions the student missed on the previous three quizzes.
 While it is possible to lose points on the final exam, this is a relatively rare occurance, usually stemming from wild guessing on questions.
 Students can come to either exam session, regardless of enrolled section.

-__Project Demos:__ Student teams will demo their final project to a professor near the end of the semester.
+__Project Demos:__ If time allows at the end of the semester, student teams will demo their final project to a professor near the end of the semester.
 All students are expected to attend the demo for their team.
 Demos should only last around 20 minutes.
 Students do not need to prepare anything for the demo (e.g. no slides, no presentation, etc.).
 The team will walk the professor through the app and will answer various questions about its design and implementation.
+More information will be shared in the final weeks of the semester once the schedule is finalized.

 ## Class Management